hbctraining/Intro-to-shell-flipped/lessons/03_searching_files.md

 This search returns two different transcripts of the same gene, NM_001160184 and NM_032129, that contain the same exon.

-Before our practice, let's learn two new commands. 'cut' is a program that extracts columns from files.
+Before our practice, let's learn two new commands. `cut` is a program that extracts columns from files.
 We will use `-f` flag, which means to cut specific fields(columns) from the dataset.
 For example, the code below extracts the 1st column (chromosome) and the 4th column (start genomic position) from `chr1-hg19_genes.gtf` file, and prints out the first few lines:

 ```bash
 $ cut chr1-hg19_genes.gtf -f 1,4 | head